 Prima Civitas Reports on Achievements and Accomplishments

 Prima Civitas is focused on returning Michigan to economic prosperity through talent, innovation, region building and international connectivity.
-In 2013, the organization’s programs linked Michigan employers with job-seekers and developed entrepreneurs; built problem-solving capacity within communities; and connected Michigan’s industries with international opportunities.
+The organization’s programs have linked Michigan employers with job-seekers and developed entrepreneurs; built problem-solving capacity within communities; and connected Michigan’s industries with international opportunities.
 Click here to listen to a WKAR radio interview with Arnold Weinfeld.

 Here are highlights of our successes: